alyoshark/resourcex/README.md

 ## API

 - `State({actionName: {epic, reducer}, ...})`

-    > create a state with value exposed as an observable in `$`
+  > create a state with value exposed as an observable in `$`,
+  > reactivity status as an observable in `lock$` (`true` when the State is locked),
   > and corresponding actions defined by a name, with `epic` and `reducer` fields:

   - `epic`: a function that takes in arbitrary parameters and returns a value wrapped in observable
   - `reducer`: a function that calculates the end result based on the old value and the new value returned by the `epic`;
     optional if blind substitution of old with new
+  - `lock`: if set to `true`, the State would stop reacting to any action on it until the current action finishes;
+    useful for HTTP request throttling.

 - `NaiveState(initVal)`

   > create a state with an initial value, expose a `set` call to update its value

 - `LocalStorageState(localStorageKey, initVal)`

   > almost same as `NaiveState`, just that the value is persisted into local storage with key specified

 - `wrap(anyFunc)`:
   > takes in any function and convert it into a function that takes the same parameters and returns an observable containing the result